Streaming versus cable: It’s an ongoing, ever-changing battle. And your hard-earned dollars hang in the balance.

 Netflix, for example, recommends that you have an internet download speed of 5 megabits per second (Mbps) per stream for HD quality video, and 25 Mbps per stream for Ultra HD quality.

-If you want to stream on multiple devices simultaneously, you’ll need even more Mbps (Megabits per second).
-For example, you’d need 10 Mbps to stream HD quality Netflix video on twice devices at the same time.
+If you want to stream on multiple devices simultaneously, you’ll need even more megabits per second.
+For example, you’d need 10 Mbps to stream HD quality Netflix video on two devices at the same time.

 Once you determine how much speed you need, check with your local service providers to see who’s offering it for the best price.
-And for more tips to save money on internet service, check out “8 Ways to Slash Your Internet Bill.”
+And for more tips to save money on internet service, check out “8 Ways to Cut Your Internet Costs Every Month.”

 Beware the real cost of a la carte options